kanavdhanda/emoSpeak/README.md

 ### How This Section Works
 1. Speech → Text using an ASR model such as Whisper.
 2. Text → Embeddings using BERT-based models.
-3. Embeddings → Sentiment/Emotion prediction using:
-   - K-means clustering
-   - K-NN
-   - Neural Networks
-   - LLM-based classifiers
-4. Dataset We Used for trainiing
-    - IMDB
-    - Twitter

 These models capture semantic sentiment but currently *lack multimodal depth* (tonality, prosody, facial expression).
 However they helped us create a baseline for evaluation.

-### Limitations / Challenges to the above mentioned
-- Whisper and similar models don’t inherently capture tone.
-- Emotion detection from text alone is shallow.
-- Accuracy varies heavily depending on phrasing.
-- Multimodal integration (audio + text + facial cues) is still not implemented.
-- No personalization yet, so the system treats every user the same.

 ### What we plan to fix